How Well Do You Understand Risk Management in Your SMS?

 - "Consequence that would occur should the hazard manifest itself."

 The first mental trick is my typical way of keeping the two straight.
 The mountain is the hazard.
 Running into the mountain and destroying my aircraft is the risk.
-Death by mountain collision is also a risk.
+Death by mountain collisions is also a risk.

 The "Untrained personnel" is the hazard.
 Any of the stupid things an untrained employee could do is the risk associated with this untrained employee (the hazard).
 How about the risk of refueling an aircraft with the wrong grade of fuel?